 It is mostly always hot and humid.
 The driest months tend to be between October and May.

 The whole country experiences a different version of the wet season in Mexico.
-Lucky for you, Cancun doesn’t tend to get a very bad wet season, but it’s worth noting that it can rain more between June and September.
+Lucky for you, Cancun doesn’t tend to get a very bad wet season, but it’s worth noting that it can rain more between June and September and it can experience the off tropical storm or hurricane during this time period.

 The wet season also happens to be the hottest time of year Cancun.
 Expect temperatures well into the 90s Fahrenheit (30s Celcius).
 It drops only a few degrees when the sun goes down.